NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/installation/prerequisites.rst

 ********

 We recommend using MySQL as a database for production, but for development, SQLite works fine.
-You can find installation info for MySQL here https://dev.mysql.com/doc/refman/8.0/en/installing.html.
+You can find installation info for MySQL here: https://dev.mysql.com/doc/refman/8.0/en/installing.html.
 Note that Django only supports MySQL 5.6 and up, so make sure you install at least version 5.6.